mhmd-android/ComposeNews/README.md

 ## 🤝🏻 Contribute

-Any PRs are very welcome! 😍 You can fix a bug, add a feature, optimize performance, and even propose a new cool approach in code-base architecture.
+Any PRs are very welcome! 😍 You can fix a bug, add a feature, optimize performance, and propose a new cool approach in code-base architecture.
 Feel free to make a PR! 😌

 We use static analysis tools like Detekt and Ktlint in this project.
 Please either set up [Git Hooks](documentation/GitHooks.md) on your project or run [Static Analysis](documentation/StaticAnalysis.md) before creating PR.